Final Fantasy: Brave Exvius has clear influences from Brave Frontier.

 WarioWare D.I.Y. also shares a lot of elements with Mario Paint, such as the usable colors.
 The music maker borrows all of the symbols used for notes and the man running above the staff outright.

-Some people consider the Yakuza series as a Spiritual Successor to Shenmue, due to a shared publisher (Sega), a similar emphasis on hand-to-hand combat and time-killing minigames, and an elaborate, intricately-told story.
+The Yakuza series is considered a Spiritual Successor to Shenmue, due to a shared publisher (Sega), as an open-world sandbox with Virtua Fighter roots, a similar emphasis on hand-to-hand combat and time-killing minigames, and an elaborate, intricately-told story.

 Guilty Gear 2: Overture is a spiritual successor to the Herzog Real-Time-Strategy/Action hybrid games.
 Really.